akostrik/exam5_cpp/README.md

 getTitle, returns a reference to constant string setTitle, returns void and takes a reference to constant string
 ```
-* Warlock has a constructor that takes, in this order, its name and title.
+* A constructor that takes, in this order, its name and title
 * Warlock is not able to be copied, instantiated by copy, or instantiated without a name and a title:
 ```
 Warlock bob;                            //Does not compile